-Beverly also freelances as a documentary Cameraperson, working solo or as a two person crew.
-Projects include Marco Williams’ Lonnie Holley: The Truth of the Dirt; and the social issue documentary As Goes Janesville (Independent Lens, national EMMY nomination).
-She is currently an Assistant Professor at Northwestern University, teaching documentary and fiction filmmaking.
+Beverly is also a documentary cameraperson.
+Projects include Marco Williams’ Lonnie Holley: The Truth of the Dirt (Audience Choice Award for Documentary, Macon Film Festival; 2018 national broadcast on AfroPop) and the social issue documentary As Goes Janesville (Independent Lens, national Emmy Award nomination).
+She currently holds a joint appointment as assistant professor at Northwestern University and Northwestern University in Qatar, teaching documentary and fiction filmmaking.

 |MFA||Film/Video, Columbia College Chicago|